-21 Revision history
+23 Revision history

-Revision No. Release Date Notes 1.0 - H 2011-2020 Various J 31-August-2022 Restructured the user guide to reflect Ruskin interface, added a dedicated page for RSK files, edited existing instructions for clarity, removed outdated sections and screenshots К 31-December-2022 Updated the Information section to include guidance on downloading the latest calibration certificates.
-Added a section on the Search option under Support (for Mac users).
+Revision No. Release Date Notes 1.0 - H 2011-2020 Various J 31-August-2022 Restructured the user guide to reflect Ruskin interface, added a dedicated page for RSK files, edited existing instructions for clarity, removed outdated sections and screenshots. К 31-December-2022 Added a section on the Search option under Support (for Mac users).
 Updated the RSK files and File info sections to reflect new file structure labels.
+Added a note in the Gating section.
 Enhanced Plot window instructions.
 Updated the Power section.
 Corrected typos in the User calibration section.
 L 31-March-2023 Added/updated screenshots in several sections (Ruskin interface, Simulate an instrument, Configuration, and Appearance controls) for clarity.
 Added information on synchonising the instrument clock in the Schedule section.
 Added the Connections page.
-Corrected a typo in the Tide section and in the Ranging sensors section.
+Corrected a typo in the Tide section.
 Updated the Analysis, Annotation controls, Zoom controls, and Automated tasks sections.
-Added the Utilities page.
-Added the Plot window option to the User calibration section to support the RBRduet 3 T.OD М 31-May-2023 Added hydrating instructions for the ODO sensor to the Dissolved oxygen data collection section.
+Added the Utilities page. М 31-May-2023 Added hydrating instructions for the ODO sensor to the Dissolved oxygen data collection section.
 Corrected a typo in the ODO calibration in Plot window section.
 N 31-October-2023 Updated the Information section to include guidance on downloading the latest calibration certificates.
+Added UV antifouling to Configuration.
+Clarified the definition of "delay" in Valve control.
 Corrected a typo in Tu data collection.